puppetlabs-toy-chest/puppetlabs-aws/examples/README.md

   other tools
 * [Unit Testing](unit-testing) - how to make use of the Puppet testing tools like rspec-puppet to test your AWS code
+* [Virtual Private Cloud](vpc-example) - a simple example of using the Puppet DSL to manage a AWS VPC environment